 Alternatives B, C, M, and O have one centerline with two working alignments to reflect two possible facility types, Super-2 or expressway.
 Expressway facilities generally require more right-of-way (ROW) than Super-2 facilities, and thus will have more impacts for the same centerline location.

-Alternative P has two bypass options consisting of an east and west Loogootee bypass, which causes it to have the greatest range of impacts.
-The two Loogootee bypass option centerlines each have two facility type working alignments, expressway and Super-2.
-Table 1 shows the comparison of length and area of these new alignments, centerlines, and variations.
+Alternative P has two variations consisting of an east and west Loogootee bypass, which causes it to have the greatest range of impacts.
+The two Loogootee variation centerlines each have two facility type working alignments, expressway, and Super-2.